apecloud/kubeblocks.io/blog/how-to manage-database-clusters-without-a-dedicated-operator.md

 ### Challenges faced by the DBaaS system of China Mobile Cloud

 Before we jump in, let me share with you an overview about China Mobile Cloud DBaaS system, which manges all of our cloud databases.
 The DBaaS system in China Mobile Cloud covers a comprehensive product line, including transactional databases, analytical and search databases, NoSQL databases, and more.
 Not only do we provide the DB services for some most populuar open source databases and 3rd party databases, we are also developing our in-house DB engines and provide services on top of them.
-Currently we are serving for more than 35k customers across 9 major industries, such as goverment, telecom, finance, health care, education, etc.
+Currently we are serving for more than 35k customers across 9 major industries, such as government, telecom, finance, health care, education, etc.

 And more than 130k database cluster instances are running on our 15 Level-1 regions and 31 Level-2 regions.
 Besides database provisioning, we also build a solid eco-system to help our customers manage their databases more efficiently.
 We've build so many helpful management tools and systems like data migration, DB management console, and some tools with AIOps capabilities.
 China Mobile Cloud DBaaS platform runs in a cloud-native way, which means most of our DB instances are running inside the K8s clusters.